Garyoook/webhook_server/README.md

 ### Usage:

-set up environment variables: (use your own port and webhook api url)

-    expot WEBHOOK_LISTEN_PORT=xxxx
-    export DINGTALK_WEBHOOK_URL=xxxx
-    the example gives a link of dingtalk, other webhooks (slack, Microsoft Teams, etc. can be set separately.)
+Default port used is 8080, can use else ports by adding argument after the script.

-then run the script
+run the script

-    python3 webhook_server.py
+    python3 webhook_server.py <port>

 ### Run with docker